-A: Across the weekend (Friday evening until Sunday afternoon), volunteers are required to vacate the Hostel.
-Buses depart from the Hostel to Jerusalem, then onto Tel Aviv on Thursday afternoon, where volunteers are invited to organise their own weekend accommodation.
+A: During the weekend (Friday evening until Sunday afternoon), volunteers are required to vacate the Hostel.
+Buses depart from the Hostel to Jerusalem, then onto Tel Aviv on Friday afternoon, where volunteers are invited to organize their own weekend accommodation.

-A break from the site affords volunteers with the opportunity to explore Israel’s many sites and customise their weekend experience.
+A break from the site affords volunteers with the opportunity to explore Israel’s many sites and customize their weekend experience.

-If you would like to stay at the Hostel over the weekend, please organise your accommodation directly with Masada Youth Hostel.
-The excavation assumes no responsibility for any plans arraigned outside of the excavation working week.
+If you would like to stay at the Hostel over the weekend, please organize your accommodation directly with Masada Youth Hostel.
+The excavation assumes no responsibility for any plans arranged outside of the excavation working week.

 Q: What if it rains?!